cmrn-rhi/covid19-crf-analysis/README.md

 4. [Department of Molecular Biology and Biochemistry](http://www.sfu.ca/mbb.html), Simon Fraser University, Burnaby, BC, Canada

 From the [Centre for Infectious Disease Genomics and One Health](https://cidgoh.ca/) based at Simon Fraser University<sup>1</sup>.

+## Repository Contents

+### Analysis

+The `CSV` tables of the case report form analyses.
+The `PDF` subdirectory contains all the same tables, but displayed with a more user-friendly formatting.

+### Case Collection Forms

+The case report forms that underwent analysis.

+## Licenses

+### Analysis

+The work contained in the `Analysis` directory and the `PDF` subdirectory are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+### Case Collection Forms

+The authors consider this collection an archive of the raw case report form data utilized in this analysis.
+The contents of this directory are _not claimed_ by the authors under any license.
+Individuals wishing to know the licensing information of individual forms must seek out this information from the original source(s).